benoitpas/aoc-2019-haskell/README.md

 The first part is quite straightforward, it is a matter of reusing the IntCode interpreter and 'wire' it to handle a new type of input/output.

 The second part is also fairly simple, the initial grid changes and the output needs to be displayed as an ascii grid.

+# Day 12
+Here using small functions to decompose the problem works really well.
+Actually, I even manage to implement a solution which could work with any number of dimensions, not just 3.
+As [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) said, [let the types guide you](https://twitter.com/headinthebox/status/543919077752729600).
+To store the point coordinates and velocity, I hesitated between arrays and list of lists.
+Finally I choose lists as they are better supported in Haskell and made the code more readable.